Coping with Covid-19

 Call 01962 864466

-Again, some dads found lockdown very tough, especially those who had to work from home, stuck in one place all the time and missing daily contact with colleagues.
-Our counsellor kept in touch through phone calls and text messages, and some one-to-one meetings are now possible.
+Some dads found lockdown very tough, especially those who had to work from home, stuck in one place all the time and missing daily contact with colleagues.
+Our counsellor kept in touch through phone calls and text messages, and one-to-one meetings have now resumed, although group sessions probably will not restart until late summer.

 The counsellor also mentors men who are approaching the end of their sentences at HMP Winchester and want help to reintegrate into family life.
-Visits to the prison stopped for four months but have now resumed.
+Face-to-face sessions with them have now resumed two mornings a week.

 “Having a weekly call from somebody really helped me and my family.”